 Leading Electric Vehicle Manufacturers:

-Leading manufacturers in the global electric vehicle (EV) industry include several multinational automotive companies with large-scale production capabilities.
+Leading manufacturers in the global electric vehicle industry include several multinational companies with extensive production capacities and diverse application portfolios.
 Key players include:

 • BYD Company Ltd.